2sh/seven-segment-script/README.md

   "Text to be fed to seven segment displays")
 ```

+The font to use is [DSEG font v0.50beta1](https://github.com/keshikan/DSEG/releases/tag/v0.50beta1).
+The current NPM stable release does not include the
+correct structure for displaying the characters programmatically.

 ## Help required
 Potential areas for improvement:
   - **Languages using the Latin alphabet with diacritics**